rocketlabdelta/info-central/resources/glossary.md

 [M](#M)[N](#N)[O](#O)[P](#P)[R](#R)[S](#S)[T](#T)[U](#U)[V](#V)[W](#W)[X](#X)[Y](#Y)[Z](#Z)

+### 0
-\<h1\>0\</h1\> 3FNC - Slang for a basic rocket: “3 Fins and a Nose Cone”.
+3FNC - Slang for a basic rocket: “3 Fins and a Nose Cone”.
 The simplest form a rocket can take is a cylindrical airframe with a pointed or rounded nose, and three stabilizing fins at the rear of the airframe.
 The size and shape of the fins, the length and diameter of the airframe, and the shape of the nose are all driven by factors related to motor thrust, internal capacity, stability, and style.
 But the simplest (and most nearly drag-free) design for a rocket is three fins and a nose cone.

+### A
-\</a\>\<h1\>A\</h1\> Ablation - The flaking and vaporization of material undergoing severe heating due to aerodynamic drag.
+Ablation - The flaking and vaporization of material undergoing severe heating due to aerodynamic drag.
 In a model or high power rocket the only component that typically undergoes ablation is the motor nozzle.
 This is why, even with a reusable motor system (RMS), the nozzle is usually used only once.

 Accelerometer - An electronic device for detecting the presence of high acceleration.
 An accelerometer can be used for flight data gathering, or for controlling flight events.
 For example, an accelerometer with a memory chip can record the strength and duration of a rockets acceleration.
 This data can be used by a computer to calculate the rockets approximate altitude at various points of its ascent.
 An accelerometer can also be combined with a timer to determine the proper time for a deployment charge or sustainer motor to be activated, by counting down a pre-set number of seconds after acceleration ceases (motor burn-out).